robstave/angular2-training/session-three/page1.md

 Now open the browser to 4200 and you see the bootstrap alert.

 # Chicken coop project
 Everybody does the todo list.
 We will riff off of that and do a project that is a chicken coop.

 Here is a super rough sketch.
 There will be three components.
-The main app, a list and a chicken.
+The main app, a chicken list and a chicken.

 ![Coop](https://github.com/robstave/angular2-training/blob/master/session-three/images/coop.png "Coop")

 ## Bootstrap skeleton
 We will not go too deep here into bootstrap at the moment.
-But since its installed, lets use it.
+But since its installed, lets use it to scaffold out the project a bit.
 There is not a whole lot going on here with the bootstrap.
 A container and two rows, one for the input which we will populate later and one for the list.